michelou/ada-examples/README.md

 - file [**`SETUP.md`**](SETUP.md) gathers environment setup informations.

-We also define a virtual drive **`W:`** in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).
+We also define a virtual drive &ndash; e.g. drive **`W:`** &ndash; in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).
 > **:mag_right:** We use the Windows external command [**`subst`**][windows_subst] to create virtual drives; for instance:
 >
 > <pre style="font-size:80%;">